Welcome to the Astrobiology Academy Homepage

 Since being established, the academy has been supported by the NASA Astrobiology Institute, the UK Space Agency, the Royal Astronomical Society, the Science & Technology Facilities Council and the National Space Academy.

 Astrobiology is the study of life in the universe.
 It investigates the origins of life on Earth, how the Earth became a habitable planet the survival of life in extremes, such as in the deep oceans and in polar ice sheets, and the possibility of life beyond the Earth.
 The search for life ranges across space and time, as Astrobiology seeks to discover where life may have existed, where it might be now and it’s long term fate in the Universe.
 We can also learn from these conditions how physical and environmental changes on Earth may affect life here.
 The Introduction to Astrobiology page has further information to get you started.

 The Academy schedule is mostly lectures and workshops where attendees are guided and supported by academic staff.
 We focus on the link between astrobiology and the curriculum as a principle method to create new lesson plans and activities for secondary schools across the UK.
 In 2014 & 2015, teachers from across the UK came together and produced lesson plans covering all areas of astrobiology that are now available on TES Resources.
 There are also socials down the pub for attendees to unwind and chat about the day.

 Interested?
 Have a look at the practical information page to learn more.

 Who can attend?

-The Academy is open to science teachers and anyone with a science/technology background and good writing skills who are enthusiastic and self-motivated with interests in the fields of chemistry, biology, physics, geology, astronomy or engineering.
+The initiative is open to science teachers and anyone with a science/technology background and good writing skills who are enthusiastic and self-motivated with interests in the fields of chemistry, biology, physics, geology, astronomy or engineering.
 Applicants are expected to work together to create and edit astrobiology based lesson plans for secondary schools.
 If you are excited by the idea of this science opportunity then register your interest for this year now!